 - Enough ventilation because of the mesh windows.

-- It contains adequate space for two persons.
+- It contains adequate living space for two persons.

 - Multiple small pockets are there inside the tent to keep camping gear with ease.

-- The rainfly is large enough to cover the whole tent and protect it from rainwater.
+- The rainfly is large enough to cover the whole tent and gives excellent protection from rainwater.